9 Emerging Trends: the Future of Playgrounds

 The ball has dropped.
 A new decade has begun.
-I asked my colleagues to do some dreaming on this question: “What will playgrounds look like in 2040?”
+I asked my colleagues to think about the future of playgrounds and do some dreaming on this question: “What will playgrounds look like in 2040?”

 by: Nathan Schleicher, Earthscape Playground Designer